filipekojak88/pands-project/README.md

 Here you can find a guide on how to navigate through this project.
 For each item below that is part of this project a clickable link is provided so you can also access it directly from here.
 - Start by looking into the [iris_project.ipynb](iris_project.ipynb) as it presents a detailed explanation of the Python programs, modules and functions used to analyse the Iris dataset as well the investigation outcomes achieved from each Python program.
 - Then, try out by looking and running the different programs developed for this project and how they are related to each other.
-See an overview of each program in case you want to see any in particular:
+See an overview of each program in case you want to see a particular one:
     - [analysis.py](analysis.py): if you want to run all the programs at once, so this is the right program as all the other programs are loaded in and executed through this script.
     - [load_iris.py](load_iris.py): the program loads the Iris dataset to be used in the other programs.
-    - [summary.py](summary.py): this program outputs a summary of each variable in the Iris dataset to a single text file.
+    - [summary.py](summary.py): this program outputs a summary of each variable from the Iris dataset to a single text file.
     - [histogram.py](histogram.py): it saves a histogram of each continuous variable of the Iris dataset to png files that are saved in the repository histogram.
     - [scatterplot.py](scatterplot.py): this script displays a figure with several scatter plots of each pair of continuous variables grouped by the categorical variable.
     - [heatmap.py](heatmap.py): this program displays a heat map of the correlation of each pair of continuous variable.